Your Journey Starts Here

 Collegiality

 Our supportive community encourages students to take intellectual risks.
 Furthermore, our students do not receive class rankings.
-Our belief — confirmed by feedback we receive from employers and leaders in the profession — is that students who learn the law in a supportive and collaborative environment, such as Penn Carey Law’s, make exceptional lawyers and leaders.
+Our belief—confirmed by employers and leaders in the profession—is that students who learn the law in a supportive, collaborative environment make exceptional lawyers and leaders.

 Cross-Disciplinary